firebase/quickstart-unity/storage/testapp/readme.md

           keytool -list -v -keystore <path_to_keystore> -alias <key_name>
           ```
         - Copy the SHA1 digest string into your clipboard.
-        - Navigate to your Android App in your firebase console.
+        - Navigate to your Android App in your Firebase console.
           - From the main console view, click on your Android App at the top and
             click the gear to open the settings page.
         - Scroll down to your apps at the bottom of the page and click on